cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     // the interchain account address on the host chain
     // must match the address stored in the (controller
-    // chain port identifier -> interchain account) address mapping. interchainAccountAddress := GetInterchainAccountAddress(portIdentifier)
+    // chain port identifier -> interchain account) address mapping. abortTransactionUnless(currentMetadata.Address === metadata.Address)

-    abortTransactionUnless(interchainAccountAddress === nil)
+    // at the moment it is not supported to perform upgrades that
-    abortTransactionUnless(metadata.Address !== interchainAccountAddress)
+    // change the connection ID of the controller or host chains.

-    // controller connection ID must match the proposed connection hop abortTransactionUnless(metadata.ControllerConnectionId === connectionHops[0])
+    // therefore these connection IDs much remain the same as before. abortTransactionUnless(currentMetadata.ControllerConnectionId === metadata.ControllerConnectionId)
-    // host connection ID must not be empty, and will be validated
+    abortTransactionUnless(currentMetadata.HostConnectionId === metadata.HostConnectionId)
-    // in onChanUpgradeTry on the host chain. abortTransactionUnless(metadata.HostConnectionId !== "")
+    // the proposed connection hop must not change abortTransactionUnless(currentMetadata.ControllerConnectionId === connectionHops[0])

     version = marshalJSON(metadata)
     return version, nil
 }